Why Is My Kentia Palm Turning Brown? (And How to Fix It)

 Overwatering can also cause browning in your Kentia palm.
 Part of the way water travels through the leaves is passive diffusion, from parts of the plant with lower concentrations of potassium to parts of the plant with higher concentrations of potassium.

 If your plant gets so much water at its root zone that it cannot take up potassium, the above-ground parts of the palm may ironically die from thirst.
+Using a light, efficiently draining potting mix is essential when planting your Kentia palm.
+Disturbing roots as seldom as possible is important so they grow throughout the pot.

-It is also important to disturb roots as seldom as possible, so they grow throughout the pot.
-Your Kentia palm can suffer overwatering even when the soil in the pot is not obviously waterlogged, due to these common problems:
+Your Kentia palm can suffer overwatering even when the soil in the pot is not obviously waterlogged due to these common problems:

-• Low temperatures.
+- Low temperatures.
 Cool conditions slow down evaporation from the potting soil and transpiration through the pores of your Kentia palm’s leaves.
 When the room temperature is too low, the potting soil will stay damp too long.

 What You Can Do to Keep Your Kentia Palm Green and Healthy

+The most important thing you can do to prevent your Kentia palm’s browning is to ensure you water it correctly.
 Wait until the top half of the potting soil feels dry to the touch.
-Better yet, use a moisture meter probe to verify that the potting mix is dry and in need of water.
+Better yet, use a moisture meter probe to verify that the potting mix is dry and needs water.

+Once you have verified that the palm needs watering, soak the soil so water runs out the drainage holes at the bottom of the pot.
 Remove excess water so there is no visible water in the catch pan, and then wait until your Kentia palm needs watering again.
-Place your palm somewhere you will see it every day, so you won’t forget to water it.
+Place your palm somewhere you will see it daily so you will remember to water it.

-Lighting for your Kentia palm also makes an important difference.
+Lighting for your Kentia palm also makes a significant difference.
 Always place this palm in the brightest part of any room that receives only indirect sunlight.
+Direct summer sun can cause Kentia palms to droop and wilt, especially if the sun’s rays are magnified through window glass.

 Don’t prune brown leaves on your Kentia palm.